Nonlinear stability for the Maxwell-Born-Infeld system on a Schwarzschild background: Introduction and motivation

-\end{proposition} In order to prove this Proposition, we use the canonical stress tensor $\dot Q$, first contracted with the Killing vectorfield $\partial_t$.
-The tensor $\dot Q$ is the analogous of the stress--energy--momentum tensor for higher derivatives, and has the property that its covariant divergence does not contain terms in the top order of derivatives.
-On Minkowski, we would already be able to use the Gronwall inequality on this estimate.
-On Schwarzschild, on the other hand, degeneracy at the horizon appears, hence the reasoning is slightly more complicated.
-Here, we contract the canonical stress with the redshift vectorfield $\redsh$, obtaining various inequalities.
-Upon summation, we obtain a differential inequality \eqref{togron}, which we can integrate to get the required boundedness. \item The \textbf{key observation} is then that, if $\fara$ satisfies the MBI system, $\rho$ and $\sigma$ satisfy the \textbf{nonlinear \fackip equations}:
+\end{proposition} In order to prove this Proposition, we use the canonical stress tensor $\dot Q$, contracted once with the Killing vector field $\partial_t$.
+The tensor $\dot Q$ is the analogue of the stress--energy--momentum tensor for higher derivatives, and has the property that its covariant divergence does not contain top-order derivative terms.
+For the purposes of this outline, one can think of $\dot Q$ as being exactly the same as its Maxwell counterpart, applied to the field $\dot \fara$. $\dot \fara$ is, schematically, the tensor field $\fara$ commuted $N$ times with unit length partial derivatives.
+We therefore have, schematically,

+Given a vector field $X$, we then define the current as the contraction: $\dot J^X_\nu := Q^{\text{(MW)}}_{\mu\nu}[\dot \fara] X^\mu$.
+Recall also that we denote $T := \p_t$.
+Schematically, one obtains the following estimate (this is essentially the content of Lemma~\ref{lem:degen} in Section~\ref{sub:degen}):

+Here, we used the bootstrap assumptions on the lower order terms.
+Note also that $n_{\Sigma_{t^*}}$ is defined as the future-directed Lorentz unit normal to the foliation $\Sigma_{t^*}$.
+If this estimate had been carried out in Minkowski space, we would have had, schematically (due to the fact that $\p_t$ is uniformly spacelike), that $g(\dot J^T, n_{\Sigma_{t^*}}) \geq C|\dot \fara|^2$.
+This would have allowed for an immediate application of the Gr\"onwall inequality in the case of Minkowski space.

+In the Schwarzschild case, on the other hand, we have degeneracy at the event horizon, since the quantity $g(\dot J^T, n_{\Sigma_{t^*}})$ only controls $(1-\mu)^2 \dot \fara(\p_{r_1}, \p_{\theta^A})$ (we are using $(t^*, r_1)$ regular coordinates).
+We therefore need to prove an estimate which will have non-degenerate control on the quantity $\fara(\p_{r_1}, \p_{\theta^A})$ near $\mathcal{H}^+$.
+This is precisely the estimate arising from using the redshift vector field $\redsh$ as a multiplier. $\redsh$ is timelike everywhere and furthermore satisfies good bulk positivity properties near $\mathcal{H}^+$, and coincides with $\p_t$ for $r$ large.
+We prove such estimate in Section~\ref{sub:redshcomm}.
+We obtain, schematically: